 College of Teachers is responsible for the Cultural Realm of the school.
-It guides the pedagogy and actualizes the mission of the school through teaching, curriculum development, teacher selection, evaluation and mentoring, student selection, strategic planning and mission renewal.
+The College guides the pedagogy and actualizes the mission of the school through teaching, curriculum development, teacher selection, evaluation and mentoring, student selection, strategic planning and mission renewal.

 Board of Trustees is responsible for the Economic Realm of the school.
 The Economic realm is the area of developing financial resources.
 The Board oversees the Mission of the school and holds the College of Teachers and the Administrative Director responsible for accomplishing the Mission.
 The Board is responsible for the legal, strategic planning, budget approval, fundraising leadership and risk management oversight affairs for the school.

 Administration is responsible for the Rights Realm of the school.
 The Rights Realm is the area of agreements and equality.
 The Administrative Director manages and develops resources in service of the Mission of the school.
-She implements policies approved by the College and Board, plans and budgets, manages human resources, supervises the implementation of strategic plans, facilitates and ensures the smooth daily operations of the school.
+It is the responsibility of the Administrative Director to implement policies approved by the College and Board, oversee plans and budgets, manage human resources, supervise the implementation of strategic plans, and facilitate and ensure the smooth daily operations of the school.

-We are committed to this threefold leadership model that encompasses the administrative, pedagogical, and community realms.
-Decisions emerge from a process of discussion and consensus-based upon respectful communication between relevant school groups.
-We value having a strong, collaborative model dedicated to the principles of a Waldorf education, for the benefit of our children, our families, and our community.
+Tucson Waldorf School is committed to this threefold leadership model that encompasses the administrative, pedagogical, and community realms.
+Decisions emerge from a process of discussion and consensus based upon respectful communication between relevant school groups.
+TWS values having a strong, collaborative model dedicated to the principles of a Waldorf education, for the benefit of children, families, and the community.